This website has been translated from Danish to English by using artificial intelligence (AI).

 • if you are sick for at least 14 days.

-• if you do not want to be registered with the job center for other reasons.
+• if, for other reasons, you do not wish to be registered with jobnet.dk.

 You can unsubscribe via My page on jobnet.dk.